This Present Darkness: Plot summary

-Critical reception
+Critical reception and controversy

 The novel has been the subject of both literary and theological criticism.
 On literary grounds, several reviewers such as Irving Hexham and James R. Lewis suggest that the novel fits into the genre of horror.
 Reviewers such as Steve Rabey and Michael Maudlin appreciate the novel's complex multi-layered plot.
 However, they find the novel's characters typecast in simplistic roles of good versus evil.
 Other criticisms raised concern about redundant passages in the novel, stilted dialogue, and poor grammar.

-Authority figures within the disciplines of Christian missions, such as A. Scott Moreau and Paul Hiebert, detect a dualist cosmology in the novels that are influenced by Zoroastrian and other mystery religion myths.
-These critics also argue that the novel's depiction of angel-demon combat and spiritual warfare techniques are tinged with animist ideas.
-Ross Clifford and Philip S. Johnson claim that the conspiracy theory employed in the novel rests on a discredited interpretation of the New Age.
+Christianity Today included the book on its list of "The Top 50 Books That Have Shaped Evangelicals" in 2006.
+Christianity Today has also stated the novel led the way for later Christian fiction such as the Left Behind novels.

-The New Testament scholar Robert Guelich believes and stated that the biblical metaphor of spiritual warfare has nothing to do with combat with demons, and argues that the novel's view of spiritual warfare is seriously at odds with those passages in the gospel accounts and Paul's epistles that refer to spiritual conflict and demons.
-J. Lanier Burns faults the novel for its weak understanding of personal responsibility for evil and sin and a correspondingly poor sense of God's sovereignty.
+The theme of sexual abuse allegations against the protagonists by women and children – because they are possessed by demons – has been mentioned by several reviewers.
+One reviewer describes it as "a terrible willingness to forgive child abuse and sexual assault if the accused was a powerful man and the accuser was a woman or child" mirrored in American evangelicalism, while another notes that not only are all of the "victims" depicted as "demonically-possessed liar[s]", but those in helping roles are also "villains": "Those who are on the frontline of helping children and survivors – public school teachers, therapists, social workers, child advocates – are cast as evil".

-Christianity Today has stated the novel led the way for later Christian fiction such as the Left Behind novels.
+Contextualizing the acceptance of the QAnon movement, religion scholar Julie Ingersoll notes the "widely influential" role of This Present Darkness in "[illustrating] certain views of the world and certain expectations that lend themselves to the development of a sense of embattlement and a cultural crisis that can be interpreted in apocalyptic terms."
+Likewise, University of Notre Dame scholar Jason Springs connects the messianic beliefs of QAnon to "the same culture previously captivated and emboldened" by Peretti's spiritual warfare-themed novels.

-It has also been described as potentially having racist overtones due to the villains all being "vaguely Hindu", and as possibly being an influence on the QAnon belief system.
-QAnon's messianic beliefs have also been connected to "the same culture previously captivated and emboldened" by Peretti's novels.
+The New Consciousness Society described in the book has been described as a "spiritual conspiracy to establish a New World Order".